-Prerequisite: COMPASS reading score of 70; or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55, 75; or ENGL 151.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55 or ENGL 151.
 This course introduces students to developmentally-appropriate, high-quality child care programming for children ages birth to eight.
-Students will complete routines, scheduling, and activities that encourage children's healthy growth and development.
+Students will complete routines. scheduling, and activities that encourage children's healthy growth and development.
 Topics include the state of Michigan Child Care Licensing Regulations, career opportunities in child care, and types of child care programs.
 This course is based on NAEYC standards of child development practices.
 A four clock hour observation outside of the course in an approved setting is required.

-ECE 231 Early Childhood Literacy 3 CR
+ECE 231 Early Childhood Literacy 3 CF

-Prerequisite: COMPASS reading score of 70; or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55, 75; or ENGL 151.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55 or ENGL 151.
 This course will examine early literacy development and how early childhood providers can support children's literacy development.
 Emphasis is on functional and meaningful literacy activities that will help to build the necessary foundation for young children to learn to read and write.
 Each student is required to spend at least 30 minutes reading with young children outside of scheduled class times.
-Lab Fee